yashzeus1909/dogwalk/README.md

 ## Prerequisites

-- PHP 7.4 or higher with PDO PostgreSQL extension
+- PHP 8.0 or higher with PDO MySQL extension
-- PostgreSQL 13 or higher
+- MySQL 8.0 or higher
-- Web server (Apache/Nginx) or PHP built-in server
+- Web server (Apache/Nginx), PHP built-in server, or XAMPP
 - Modern web browser

+## For XAMPP Users

+If you're using XAMPP for local development, see the complete [XAMPP Setup Guide](XAMPP_SETUP_GUIDE.md) for detailed installation instructions specific to your environment.

 ## Quick Setup